-The table below sets forth the total number of shares of our common stock, par value \$0.10 per share, that we repurchased in each month of the quarter ended December 31, 2022, the average price paid per share and the maximum number of shares that may yet be purchased under our publicly announced plans or programs.
+The table below sets forth the total number of shares of our common stock, par value \$0.10 per share, that we repurchased in each month of the quarter ended December 31, 2023, the average price paid per share and the maximum number of shares that may yet be purchased under our publicly announced plans or programs.

-Period Total Number of Shares Purchased (1) Average Price Paid Per Share Shares Purchased as Part of Announced Plans or Programs Maximum Approximate Dollar Value of Shares that May Yet be Purchased Under the Plans or Programs (a) (b) (c) (d) Balance as of September 30, 2022 \$ 616,358,188 October 1, 2022 through October 31, 2022 \$ - 616,358,188 November 1, 2022 through November 30, 2022 \$ - 616,358,188 December 1, 2022 through December 31, 2022 \$ - 616,358,188 Total \$ 616,358,188
+Period Total Number of Shares Purchased (1) Average Price Paid Per Share Total Number of Shares Purchased as Part of Announced Plans or Programs Maximum Approximate Dollar Value of Shares that May Yet be Purchased Under the Plans or Programs (a) (b) (c) (d) Balance as of September 30, 2023 \$ 536,509,713 October 1, 2023 through October 31, 2023 \$ - 536,509,713 November 1, 2023 through November 30, 2023 \$ 536,509,713 December 1, 2023 through December 31, 2023 \$ - 536,509,713 Total \$ 536,509,713

 On August 2, 2021, the Board of Directors approved a new share repurchase program of \$1.0 billion.
 This program has no expiration and replaced the previous authorization.
-As of December 31, 2022, there was \$616 million remaining under the currently authorized repurchase program.
-From time to time we acquire shares by means of open-market transactions, including through plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, and privately negotiated transactions, including accelerated share repurchase programs, pursuant to our publicly announced program described above.
-In addition, we have historically withheld shares from awards under our Omnibus Incentive Plan pursuant to the provision thereof that permits tax withholding obligations or other legally required charges to be satisfied by having us withhold shares from an award under that plan.
-During the three months ended December 31, 2022, no shares were withheld pursuant to this provision.
+It does not obligate us to repurchase any specified amount of shares and remains subject to the discretion of the Board of Directors.
+As of December 31, 2023, there was \$537 million remaining under the currently authorized repurchase program.
+From time to time we acquire shares by means of open-market transactions, including through plans complying with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, and privately negotiated transactions, including accelerated share repurchase programs, or other methods, pursuant to our publicly announced program described above, subject to market or other conditions, covenants in our senior secured credit facility and applicable regulatory requirements.
+In addition, we have historically withheld shares from awards under our 2014 Omnibus Incentive Plan pursuant to the provision thereof that permits tax withholding obligations or other legally required charges to be satisfied by having us withhold shares from an award under that plan.
+During the three months ended December 31, 2023, no shares were withheld pursuant to this provision.